DragonSenses/Curiosity/JavaScript2/1. Document/1.7 Modifying the document/modifying-document-task.md

 Please note that the call to `update()` is not only scheduled in `clockStart()`, but immediately run in the line `(*)`.
 Otherwise the visitor would have to wait till the first execution of `setInterval`.
 And the clock would be empty till then.

 Also it is important to set a new interval in `clockStart()` only when the clock is not running.
 Otherways clicking the start button several times would set multiple concurrent intervals.
 Even worse – we would only keep the `timerID` of the last interval, losing references to all others.
-Then we wouldn’t be able to stop the clock ever again!
+Then we wouldn't be able to stop the clock ever again!
 Note that we need to clear the `timerID` when the clock is stopped in the line `(**)`, so that it can be started again by running `clockStart()`.

 The `index.html`: